GraphWalker/graphwalker.github.io/content/docs/how_to_run_gw_with_websockets.md

 ## Spefification by Example and MBT test for the WebSocket Server

 The graph below is an actual test where GraphWalker is testing itself.
-The graph also serves as a [Specifaction by Example](http://en.wikipedia.org/wiki/Specification_by_example).
+The graph also serves as a [Specification by Example](http://en.wikipedia.org/wiki/Specification_by_example).
 The specification dictates what API calls can be made given the current status.
 The test verifies that the implementation follows the design.

 The test is run as one of the Unit tests in the CLI module.
 See [WebSocketServerTest.java](https://github.com/GraphWalker/graphwalker-project/blob/master/graphwalker-cli/src/test/java/org/graphwalker/cli/WebSocketServerTest.java)